Meet the founder

 In Alabama, where Black lactation professionals represent only a small fraction of the field, practicing quietly was never an option.

-So I decided to build what I could not find.
+So I developed a framework to name it—and built what I could not find.

 What I’m Building